15 Best Spanish Learning Apps 2026: Expert-Tested & Ranked

 Memrise (Free tier)

-Native speaker videos, spaced repetition
+Native speaker videos, real pronunciation

 Audio-First Learning

-Learn during commute or exercise
+Learn during your commute or workout

 Pimsleur

-30-min audio lessons, pronunciation focus
+30-min audio lessons, speaking focus

 Rocket Spanish

-Audio + interactive, comprehensive
+Audio + interactive, the full package

 Structured Courses

-Clear curriculum with grammar focus
+Clear path with grammar that clicks

 Babbel

-Expert-designed courses, practical dialogues
+Expert-designed, practical dialogues

 Rosetta Stone

-Talk with real native speakers
+Talk with actual native speakers

 italki